Marriage Counseling | Relationship Counseling

 Occasionally people decide to end their relationship.
 However, in the situations where that happens, most of those couples are also glad they did some work to change their own destructive relationship patterns, or to parent their children well without letting the old marriage conflicts bleed into their parenting decisions.

-• Regular counseling sessions of 1 hour (the 1st one is 1.5 hours)
+• Regular relationship counseling sessions of 1.5 hours (the 1st one is 1.5 - 2hours)

 1) if I am a good 'fit' for you (if not, I'm happy to give you a referral)